Mentored Patient-Oriented Research Career Development Award

 The NIDDK encourages applicants to enroll in programs of study leading to a master’s degree in clinical investigation, as supported by the NIH Clinical and Translational Science Award program.

-The NIDDK will provide up to $100,000 per year for salary, the appropriate fringe benefits, and up to $50,000 per year for research support, if justified, for K23 awards.
-For applications submitted prior to February 12th, 2016 and currently pending, the NIDDK will provide up to $90,000 per year for salary, the appropriate fringe benefits, and up to $50,000 per year for research support.
+The NIDDK will provide up to $100,000 per year for PI salary with appropriate justification from the institution, authorized fringe benefits, and up to $50,000 per year for research support, if justified, for K23 awards.
+For competing K23 applications submitted prior to February 12th, 2016, and all non-competing awards in FY16, the NIDDK will provide only up to $90,000 per year for PI salary, the appropriate fringe benefits, and up to $50,000 per year for research support.
+Competing and non-competing applications submitted in FY2017 may request up to $100,000 per year for PI salary in accordance with NOT-16-054.

 The NIDDK supports a small grant program